What Are Zirconia Dental Implants?

 - Surgery to extract any remaining teeth and place dental implants into the jawbone

 - Temporary teeth used during recovery and healing

 - Custom crafted and fitted permanent zirconia teeth made to fit your mouth, as well as all other materials used in the process.

-The All-on-4 dental implant is ideal for situations in which a person is missing several teeth or an entire arch of teeth.
+The 4-on-1 Full Arch dental implant is ideal for situations in which a person is missing several teeth or an entire arch of teeth.
 It’s less expensive and less invasive than replacing each missing tooth with single implants.
-Consider that nationally a single implant costs from $3,000 to $6,000, while you can get an entire arch of all-on-4 zirconia dental implants for $14,950 at America’s First Dental Implant Centers.
+Consider that nationally a single implant costs from $3,000 to $6,000, while you can get an entire arch of 4-on-1 full arch zirconia dental implants for $14,950 at America’s First Dental Implant Centers.

 - Individual Implant: $3,000 – $6,000 per tooth (nationally)

 - 4-on-1 Full Arch (replace an entire row of teeth):

 - $14,950/arch at our office

 Zirconia Implant FAQs

 Zirconia dental crowns and bridges are highly durable, resistant to cracking and breaking, and will last a lifetime.
 When used as a dental implant post, zirconia has a limited lifetime due to breakage.
 As mentioned earlier, the best combination of materials for dental implants is a titanium post with zirconia teeth (crown/bridge).